pengsrc/docker-for-mac-kubernetes-devkit/README.md

 Off course you can follow the docker-compose approach without Kubernetes.

-Generally, it Works like this:
+Generally, it works like this:

 ``` Text
 Mac <-> Tunnelblick <-> socat/service <-> OpenVPN Server <-> Containers